Conjunctivitis in Babies

 One way of easing the symptoms of your baby’s conjunctivitis is to gently clean away any crusty deposits of discharge.
 For this you’ll need some clean cotton wool, soaked in water that’s been boiled and cooled down again.

-Clean outwards from the corner of the eye next to the nose, and always use a clean piece of cotton wool for each wipe.
+Clean outwards from the corner of the eye next to the nose, and always use a clean piece of cotton wool for each wipe and for each eye.

 Bacterial or viral conjunctivitis is very infectious, so take steps to prevent the infection from spreading.